 While “metabolic syndrome” is the most precise term, here are a few less common synonyms:

 - Insulin resistanceInsulin resistance is a condition where your body’s cells become less responsive to the hormone insulin.
-Imagine you have a key (insulin) that unlocks the door (cells) to let sugar (energy) in, but the key isn’t working as well as… Read More syndrome (focuses on the role of insulinYour pancreas produces the super hormone insulin, which is essential to your body’s metabolism.
+Imagine you have a key (insulin) that unlocks the door (cells) to let sugar (energy) in, but the key isn’t working as well as it should.
+Here’s a breakdown to make it clear: •… Read More syndrome (focuses on the role of insulinYour pancreas produces the super hormone insulin, which is essential to your body’s metabolism.
 Here’s a breakdown to make it clear: Definition: Insulin acts like a master key that unlocks the door for sugar (glucose) to enter your cells.
-Glucose… Read More)
+Glucose is the main source of energy for your body, and… Read More)

 - Syndrome X (an older term)